 When using user information in LIFF apps and servers, the LIFF app will be vulnerable to spoofing and other types of attacks if it doesn't properly handle the user information.
 For details on how to securely use the information of the user who opened the LIFF app in the LIFF app and server, see Using user information in LIFF apps and servers.

 The URL fragment of the page opened with a LIFF app includes data such as an access token and user ID, so be careful of data leakage.

-INIT_FAILED is returned and the LIFF app can't be opened.
+liff.init() method is resolved.
+If you change the URL, it will return 'INIT_FAILED' and the LIFF app can't be opened.

 - When the LIFF app is started, it immediately opens the endpoint URL specified in Adding a LIFF app to your channel.
 Call

 liff.init()after changing the URL,